Miles Davis: 1955–1959: Signing with Columbia, first quintet and modal jazz

 At the request of Avakian, he formed the Miles Davis Quintet for a performance at Café Bohemia.
-The quintet contained Sonny Rollins on tenor saxophone, Red Garland on piano, Paul Chambers on double bass, and Philly Joe Jones on drums.
+The quintet contained Sonny Rollins on tenor saxophone, Red Garland on piano, Paul Chambers on double bass and Philly Joe Jones on drums.
 Rollins was replaced by John Coltrane, completing the membership of the first quintet.
-To fulfill Davis' contract with Prestige, this new group worked through two marathon sessions in May and October 1956 that were released by the label as four LPs: Cookin' with the Miles Davis Quintet (1957), Relaxin' with the Miles Davis Quintet (1958), Workin' with the Miles Davis Quintet (1960) and Steamin' with the Miles Davis Quintet (1961).
+To fulfill Davis's contract with Prestige, this new group worked through two marathon sessions in May and October 1956 that were released by the label as four LPs: Cookin' with the Miles Davis Quintet (1957), Relaxin' with the Miles Davis Quintet (1958), Workin' with the Miles Davis Quintet (1960) and Steamin' with the Miles Davis Quintet (1961).
 Each album was critically acclaimed and helped establish Davis's quintet as one of the best.

 The style of the group was an extension of their experience playing with Davis.
 He played long, legato, melodic lines, while Coltrane contrasted with energetic solos.
 Their live repertoire was a mix of bebop, standards from the Great American Songbook and pre-bop eras, and traditional tunes.
 They appeared on 'Round About Midnight, Davis's first album for Columbia.

 In 1956, he left his quintet temporarily to tour Europe as part of the Birdland All-Stars, which included the Modern Jazz Quartet and French and German musicians.
 In Paris, he reunited with Gréco and they "were lovers for many years".
 He then returned home, reunited his quintet and toured the US for two months.
 Conflict arose on tour when he grew impatient with the drug habits of Jones and Coltrane.
-Davis was trying to live a healthier life by exercising and reducing his alcohol.
+Davis was trying to live a healthier life by exercising and reducing his use of alcohol.
 But he continued to use cocaine.
 At the end of the tour, he fired Jones and Coltrane and replaced them with Sonny Rollins and Art Taylor.